DefunctLizard/Spearmint-Customizer/README.md

 ```
 ./uninstall.sh
 ```
+When prompted press `y` to accept the changes.

 Why'd you have to do that?
 If there were problems with the script email me at grantshandy@gmail.com